Loudersilence/Siddhant-Nair-BlueStamp-Robot-Portfolio/index.md

 - One of the servos stopped functioning because it was burnt out
 - The big bearing for the platform was too rough for the small MG90s servo to push around.
 I fixed this issue by using basic bicycle chain lubricant which worked perfectly and made the bearing smooth enough for the servo to move the arm around.
 ## Further improvements
--For the claw to pick up a variety of differently shaped items, I plan on adding another servo to the arm that rotates the claw so it can better position itself to pick up different items.
+- For the claw to pick up a variety of differently shaped items, I plan on adding another servo to the arm that rotates the claw so it can better position itself to pick up different items.
 - I also plan on connecting a Rasberry Pi and a Pi camera to the robot arm for color and object detection so the arm can recognize objects around it and hopefully be commanded to pick up specific objects.

 # Schematics